hanneskod/libmergepdf/README.md

 ##Installation

 libmergepdf depends och FPDI and FPDF.
 Dependecies are handled with composer.
 To install cd into libmergepdf root dir.
-Get composer:
+To install dependencies and rund tests using Phing:

+    $ phing test

+Or to run more analysis simple type:

+    $ phing

+To run tests without Phing:

     $ curl -s http://getcomposer.org/installer | php

-Install dependencies:

     $ php composer.phar install

-If you have phpunit installed you can run unittests to check that all is ok

-    $ phpunit --bootstrap tests/bootstrap.php tests/libmergepdf/
+    $ phpunit --bootstrap vendor/autoload.php tests

 ##Installation using composer